MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-get-an-overview-of-a-schema-set-using-the-graph-view.md

 5. Select the Graph View from the **XSD Toolbar**.

-6. Select **Schema Set** node in the **XML Schema Explorer** and drag the node to design suface of the Graph View.
+6. Select **Schema Set** node in the **XML Schema Explorer** and drag the node to design surface of the Graph View.
 You should see all the global nodes, and arrows connecting the nodes that have relationships.

      ![Graph View](../xml-tools/media/relationshipingraphview.gif)